ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/pausability-lemmas.md

 Summaries
 ---------

 Summary functions are rewrite rules that encapsulate the effects of executing a function.
-Thus, instead of executing the function itslef, Kontrol will just apply the summary rule.
+Thus, instead of executing the function itself, Kontrol will just apply the summary rule.

 ## `copy_memory_to_memory` summary